"Womp Womp! Your browser does not support canvas :'("

 Export Citation to RIS

-@div{oedi_462, title = {Weatherization Assistance Program}, author = {Adams, Robert, (EERE), Office of Energy Efficiency & Renewable Energy.}, abstractNote = {The U.S. Department of Energy's Weatherization Assistance Program (WAP) was created in 1976 to assist low-income families who lacked resources to invest in energy efficiency.
+@misc{OEDI_Dataset_462, title = {Weatherization Assistance Program}, author = {Adams, Robert and (EERE), Office of Energy Efficiency & Renewable Energy}, abstractNote = {The U.S. Department of Energy's Weatherization Assistance Program (WAP) was created in 1976 to assist low-income families who lacked resources to invest in energy efficiency.
 WAP is operated in all 50 states, the District of Columbia, Native American tribes, and U.S. Territories.
 The energy conservation resulting from the efforts of state and local agencies helps our country reduce its dependence on foreign oil and decrease the cost of energy for families in need while improving the health and safety of their homes.

 Details